yuukiii/es-cqrs-axon/README.md

 ***Before run whole application, if you have Mongo and RabbitMQ running locally, then shut them down in order to avoid port clashes***

 ### Clone the application codes
-You need a new folder to clone the codes and you can get the codes from git repo.
+You need a new folder to clone the code, the you get the code this git repository.

 ```
 git clone https://github.com/ryukato/es-cqrs-axon.git